 With so much of the region already charred and scarred by flames, the area was hit hard by three major rain events, leading to further disaster.
 Hard rain carried soil and debris loosened by the fire swiftly down steep terrain, clogging the culverts where Palo Colorado Road crosses Rocky Creek and Brandon Creek.
 Eventually, the creeks blew out part of the road and residents in more than 60 homes had no access to the outside world.
-With several other areas throughout the County also impacted, it prompted the mayor and the president of the United States to declare a state of emergency.
+With several other areas throughout the County also impacted, it prompted the mayor and the governor of California to declare a state of emergency.

 Emergency Experts Reporting for Duty

 The washed out road put the community in danger and another rainy season was too close for everyone’s comfort.
 The problem needed urgent attention—and a permanent solution.
 County officials chose Harris & Associates to leap into action, in large part due to our extensive experience in emergency response.

 Our team’s experience with environmental permitting and mitigation also qualified us to expedite progress in a compressed timeline while wrangling seven state and federal agencies—not a task for the faint of heart.